 Established in 2000, the Envirolink Centre is an environmental resource and information hub for the Capricorn Coast Community.
 It is our largest and most diverse project.

-The general aims of the Envirolink Centre project are to educate the community on catchment and land management practices through provision of resources and advice, and to link rural and urban community groups and their environmental activities.
+The general aims of the Envirolink Centre project are to educate the community on catchment and land management practices through provision of resources and advice, and to link community groups and their environmental activities.

 community resource library

 Books, fact sheets, journals and displays about climate change; soil conservation; water quality; other NRM issues; native and bush tucker plants; weed management; exotic fruits; permaculture; marine, terrestrial and aquatic ecosystems; wildlife; the sciences; urban sustainability topics; historical info; you name it - we've got it!

 Understanding the importance of recycling and waste reduction to reduce our impact on the environment, Envirolink has it's very own recycling station, built locally by volunteers.
 You can drop off items such as old batteries, used/empty oral care products, ink cartridges, old pens/textas.
 We are always keen for a chat about anything recycling!
 Cash for containers can also be deposited here to help us raise funds.
 There is also a seed bank deposit tray in the recycling station so please bring in your bagged and labelled spare seeds to share!

 Keep an eye on our Facebook page for all the latest updates and progress on our project sites; volunteering opportunities; Junior Landcare activities; information about national and global issues and campaigns; weeds and regeneration tips; and other useful bits and pieces.